-The $100 Active Kids Rebate starts on 31 January 2017.
-Families in NSW will be eligible to receive up to $100 per school aged child each year, to help meet the cost of getting kids involved in community sport.
+Do you live in New South Wales and have school-aged kids?
+The $100 Active Kids Rebate provides families in NSW with $100 per school aged child each year, to help meet the cost of getting kids involved in community sport.
 This can be applied to after-school and weekend sport including swimming lessons.
-This voucher can be claimed annually from January 31, 2018 and is not means tested.
+This voucher can be claimed annually from January 1 and is not means tested.
 Although $100 isn’t that much when it comes to the cost of community sport, every little bit helps.
-(See update below for latest information).

 How does the scheme work?

 The NSW Government will provide a $100 voucher to parents/guardians of school enrolled children.
 The $100 voucher can be used for registration and participation costs for sport and fitness activities.
 The initiative aims to reduce barriers to participation and help change the physical activity behaviours of children and young people in NSW.